 7. Over Optimised Back Link Profile

-Building high quality links is one thing, but having a neutral back link profile is the key to ranking in Google.
+Building high-quality links are one thing, but having a neutral backlink profile is the key to ranking in Google.
 Until Google trusts you, your website will not rank.

 92% of the links pointing to Amazon’s home page mentions the brand name or website URL.

 For a neutral backlink profile, you need to use a mixture of anchor texts, using the following ratios.